Plumbing Vent Stack Installation: Code Requirements, Sizing & Costs

 Permit Required

 Any vent stack work that involves penetrating or modifying a roof opening typically requires a building permit in most jurisdictions.
 Working without one can trigger fines, failed home sale inspections, and liability if the work causes damage.
-Always check with your local authority before starting.
+Permits typically cost between $50 and $500 depending on your locality.

 Smart Savings Made Simple!